mcolotto/magic-research-2-modding-example/README.md

 **Note: this is still under development**

-To mod the UI, the Magic Research 2 exposes three major ways to do so: a "Custom Screen API", a set of "Moddable Views" and also "Modded UI Hooks".
+To mod the UI, the Magic Research 2 exposes two major ways to do so: a "Custom Screen API" and "ModdableView".
 This lets you add, remove, or modify UI elements.

 The basic operations you will have are as follows: